 For each SUPI in the area of interest, the following steps are performed.

-4. The LMF checks whether the SUPI provided user consent for data collection for a purpose with UDM using Nudm_SDM_Get including subscription data type set to "User consent" for this SUPI.
+4. The LMF checks whether the SUPI provided user consent for purpose “model training” with UDM using Nudm_SDM_Get including subscription data type set to "User consent" for this SUPI.

 The LMF may further determine the UEs from the list of SUPIs that are received from AMF in step 3 for data collection based on e.g. UE Positioning Capability, UE User Plane Positioning Capabilities, the PRU information available in the LMF and operator's policy.
 The LMF may query the UE for UE Positioning Capability and optionally UE User Plane Positioning Capabilities if not received in step 3.

 5. The LMF subscribes to UDM to notifications of changes on subscription data type "User consent" for this SUPI using Nudm_SDM_Subscribe.
-If user consent is granted, then step 6 follows, otherwise no data is collected for this SUPI, i.e. the following steps are not performed.
+If user consent for purpose “model training” is granted, then step 6 follows, otherwise no data is collected for this SUPI, i.e. the following steps are not performed.

-Editor's note: Further details on user consent for data collection for a specific purpose, e.g. for model training and/or for performance monitoring for LMF-based AI/ML positioning will be aligned with SA WG3.

 6. The LMF requests input data for the UE from the NG-RAN using the Measurement Information Transfer procedures in NRPPa as specified in clause 8.5 of TS 38.455 [15].

 NOTE: The NG-RAN can reject the data collection request from the LMF (e.g. considering current NG-RAN load status).